rajesh-gadre/team_tasks_streamlit/documentation/user_guide.md

 ### 8.1 Common Issues

 #### Login Problems
-- Ensure you're using a valid Google account
+- Ensure you're using a valid account for the configured provider
 - Check your internet connection
 - Clear your browser cookies and try again